TGutekunst/https---github.com-ThomasGutek-AkoMaori/README.md

 Once the application is running, you can navigate through the different tabs to explore various features such as the guest book, shop, events, and learning te reo.

-### Project Status
+## Project Status

-Due to a faulty hard drive, the back end was lost.
-Because of this, I implemented the API server that the professor provided for students who did not complete the back end.
-Due to time constraints, I don't have availability to debug the issues that arose from this, but will look to fix it this summer.
+The professor instructed us to use a separate back-end for our website that he designed so students can still build the front-end even if they did not complete the first part of the course.
+If we got 100%, which I did, then the back-end's are identical, aside from the matching pairs which the professor gave us.
+I will look to perfect the final bugs during the Summer.

 ## Bugs